jha-121/Documantation/Readme.md

  ```
  ##  HTML Paragraphs
        The HTML <p> element defines a paragraph.

-       A paragraph always starts on a new line, and browsers automatically add some white space (a margin) before
+       A paragraph always starts on a new line,
-       and after a paragraph.

 **Example**
 ```jsx